artisticat1/obsidian-latex-suite/DOCS.md

 > Snippet files are interpreted as JavaScript and can execute arbitrary code.
 > Always be careful with snippets shared from others to avoid running malicious code.

+## Keymap order

+When 2 or more keymaps have the same key, the following order will be used

+- Auto delete `$`
+- Expand snippets automatic snippets
+- Expand manual snippets (using `triggerKey` or the default `triggerKey`)
+- Select the next tabstop
+- Select the previous tabstop
+- Auto fraction
+- Priority tabout, e.g. only tabout when the cursor is inside brackets.
+- Add `\\` and a newline in a matrix
+- Add a new cell/ ` & ` in a matrix
+- Go to the next line in a matrix
+- Tabout to the next closing bracket or exit the equation
+- Tabout if you type a closing delimiter (e.g. `}`,`]`,`)`)

+If the feature is disabled, the keymap will be skipped.

 ## Vim